ansible/ansible/docs/docsite/rst/windows_winrm.rst

     ansible_connection=winrm

 ..
-Note:: The ipaddress library is only included by default in Python 3.x, to
+Note:: The ipaddress library is only included by default in Python 3.x.
+To
     use IPv6 addresses in Python 2.6 and 2.7, make sure to run ``pip install ipaddress`` which installs a backported package.